 You can also use MailChimp’s customizable templates to build your automated emails’ content, styles, and send out test emails to your collaborators to get feedback on your campaign.

 You can also modify your email automation triggers, set your schedule, filter by segment or tags, and more.
-With how crucial segmentation is to growing your ecommerce business, you can’t afford to forego it.
+With how crucial segmentation and personalization is to growing your eCommerce business, you can’t afford to forego it.

 Once you’re done creating your emails, you can then set up your email automation workflow.